xiph/flac/man/flac.md

 	the content into its own tags (vorbis comments).
 To transfer such tags from a source file, use tagging software which supports them.

-`flac -8Vfo Track04.flac -T "ARTIST=Queen" -- -4.wav`
+`flac -Vj2 -m3fo Track07.flac  -- -7.wav`
+:	flac employs the commonplace convention that options in a short
-:	Options in their short version - those invoked with single dash -
-	can be concatenated until one that takes an argument: here -o and -T do, and so one of them requires its own dash.
+	version - invoked with single dash - can be shortened together until one that takes an argument.
+Here -j and -o do, and after the "2" a whitespace is needed to start new options with single/double dash.
-	This command line takes the track -4.wav as input; its filename starts with a dash, so it needs the \-- to keep the encoder from taking the "4" as an option.
-All options must go before the --:
-	It will overwrite any Track04.flac already present, encode with highest compression preset, decode to verify that it matches, and a tag will be added.

-Some common **decoding** tasks using flac:
+	The -m option does not, and the following "3" is the -3 compression setting.
+The options could equally well have been written out as -V -j 2 -m -3 -f -o Track04.flac , or as -fo Track04.flac -3mVj2.
+	flac also employs the convention that `-- ` (with whitespace!)
+	signifies end of options, treating everything to follow as filename.
+	That is needed when an input filenames could otherwise be read as an option, and "-7" is one such.
+	In total, this line takes the input file -7.wav as input; -o will give output filename as Track07.flac, and the -f will overwrite if the file Track04.flac is already present.
+The encoder will select encoding preset -3 modified with the -m switch, and use two CPU threads.
+Afterwards, the -V will make it decode the flac file and compare the audio to the input, to ensure they are indeed equal.

+## Decoding examples

 `flac --decode abc.flac` or `flac -d abc.flac`
 :	Decode abc.flac to abc.wav. abc.flac is not deleted.
 If abc.wav is